Skip to content

 ts

-import { createWebSocketTransport } from '@akashjs/sync';
+import { createWebSocketTransport } from '@akashjs/runtime';

 const transport = createWebSocketTransport('wss://sync.example.com', {